microsoft/playwright.dev/python/docs/api/class-playwright.md

 - type: <[BrowserType]>

 This object can be used to launch or connect to WebKit, returning instances of [WebKitBrowser].

-## playwright.stop()

-Terminates this instance of Playwright in case it was created bypassing the Python context manager.
-This is useful in REPL applications.

 [Accessibility]: ./api/class-accessibility.md "Accessibility"
 [Browser]: ./api/class-browser.md "Browser"